GarlGuo/wentao-homepage/content/authors/admin/_index.md

     url: https://www.cs.princeton.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a first-year CS PhD student at Princeton University advised by Prof. Tri Dao.
-My research interests include improving the efficiency of LLMs across training and inference.
+bio: I am a second-year CS PhD student at Princeton University advised by Prof. Tri Dao.
+I am obsessed by the sweet intersection of hardware efficiency and ML model architecture design, and I want to contextualize the expressiveness of ML models among the principles of hardware efficiency.

 # Interests to show in About widget
 interests: